opendocsg/slw-judgments-backfill/2014_SGHC_183/report.md

 **_Forfeiture of the Deposit_**

 115    Finally, there was the question of the Deposit.
 This was quite separate from the question of damages – the Vendor is not required to prove loss before it may be entitled to forfeit the Deposit.
-In _Lee Chee Wei v Tan Hor Peow Victor and others and another appeal_ [2007] 3 SLR(R) 537 (“ _Lee Chee Wei_ ”), the Court of Appeal summarised the law relating to deposits at [83] and [84]:
+In _Lee Chee Wei v Tan Hor Peow Victor and others and another appeal_ <span class="citation">[2007] 3 SLR(R) 537</span> (“ _Lee Chee Wei_ ”), the Court of Appeal summarised the law relating to deposits at [83] and [84]:

- 83 The law relating to deposits in a sale and purchase contract and its recoverability has been considered in some depth in Triangle Auto Pte Ltd v Zheng Zi Construction Pte Ltd [2000] 3 SLR(R) 594 which held (at [9]) as follows:
+ 83 The law relating to deposits in a sale and purchase contract and its recoverability has been considered in some depth in Triangle Auto Pte Ltd v Zheng Zi Construction Pte Ltd <span class="citation">[2000] 3 SLR(R) 594</span> which held (at [9]) as follows:

  ...
 A deposit in a sale and purchase contract, if nothing more is said about it, is a security for damages for breach of contract.
 If the seller has not suffered any damage he must return it to the depositor.
 If, however, the contract provides that the deposit is to be forfeited to the seller upon breach by the purchaser, and provided the amount of deposit is customary or moderate, the seller is entitled to retain it even if he suffered no loss. ...

  84 The invariable judicial approach to forfeitable deposits at common law is that the deposit will be forfeited to the payee upon the discharge of the contract on the default of the payer, irrespective of whether it would have been deemed part-payment had the contract been completed.
 The payer cannot insist on abandoning the contract and yet expect to recover the deposit as this would enable him to take advantage of his own wrong ( Howe v Smith (1884) 27 Ch D 89 at 98).
-An advance payment, on the other hand, does not fall within the category of forfeitable deposits and is neither designed nor intended to secure performance ( Lim Lay Bee v Allgreen Properties Ltd [1998] 3 SLR(R) 1028 (" Lim Lay Bee ")).
+An advance payment, on the other hand, does not fall within the category of forfeitable deposits and is neither designed nor intended to secure performance ( Lim Lay Bee v Allgreen Properties Ltd <span class="citation">[1998] 3 SLR(R) 1028</span> (" Lim Lay Bee ")).
 This is underscored by the premise that the vendor is already amply protected by the recovery of damages he has sustained ( Dies v British and International Mining and Finance Corporation Limited [1939] 1 KB 724).

  [emphasis added in bold]